-- redress of local grievances.
+redress of local grievances.

 If the matter of concern relates to a development application a petition can be used as a form of submission on active development applications during the public notification stage.
 This petition however would not be included in the petitioning process set out below.
 The “Get Involved with Development” information page from the Department of Local Government and Planning, provides more information on the development application process.

 The petitioning process

 The petition, if properly made (see preparing a petition below) will be placed on a Council meeting agenda and received by Council at a Council meeting, will not be debated at that meeting.
 It will be referred by the Chief Executive Officer to the relevant council department for action and response.

 Preparing a petition

 Petitions should adhere to certain standards that ensure the message is brief and to the point.
-Petitions should:
+Petitions must:

 - be an original document (photocopies will not be accepted);